 - CAT is conducted in two sessions.
 Two different Test Forms are administered in two Test Sessions.
 In order to ensure fairness and equity in comparison of performances of the candidates across different test sessions, the scores of the candidates are subjected to a process of Normalization.

 - The Normalization process adjusts for location and scale differences of score distributions across different forms.
 After normalization across different forms, the scores are further normalized across different sections.
 The scaled scores obtained by this process are converted into percentiles for the purposes of shortlisting.

 - For reporting purposes, Scaled Scores for each section (Section I: Verbal Ability and Reading Comprehension (VARC), Section II: Data Interpretation and Logical Reasoning (DILR), and Section III: Quantitative Ability (QA)) and Total along with the Percentiles are published.

-- The process of Normalization is an established practice for comparing candidate scores across multiple Forms and is similar to those being adopted in other large educational selection tests conducted in India, such as the Graduate Aptitude Test in Engineering (GATE).
+- The process of Normalization is an established practise for comparing candidate scores across multiple Forms and is similar to those being adopted in other large educational selection tests conducted in India, such as the Graduate Aptitude Test in Engineering (GATE).